robonxt/NetEaseMusicDownloader/README.md

 Q: I got a problem!

-A: Sorry, I'm not the developer of this downloader, ask @Kito0615
+A: Sorry, no support will be given.

 All credits to the original devs, I only fixed some errors and stabilized some stuff.